neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/token-classification/token-classification-cli.md

 ## Sparse Transfer Learning onto Conll2003

-SparseML's CLI offers pre-made training pipelines for common NLP tasks, including text classification.
+SparseML's CLI offers pre-made training pipelines for common NLP tasks, including token classification.

 The CLI enables you to kick-off training runs with various utilities like dataset loading and pre-processing, checkpoint saving, metric reporting, and logging handled for you.